alissa-huskey/Arduino-Makefile/doc/Install-Windows.md

 ## Feelin' Lucky?

-Assuming that you have Cygwin, a working .bashrc, the Arduino IDE 1.5+, and the other required packages already installed, here is the shortest path to a test install.
+Assuming that you have Cygwin, a working .bashrc, the Arduino IDE 1.5+, and the other required packages already installed, here is the bare minimum install process:

 ```sh
 $ export CYGWIN="winsymlinks:native"